 Genotype vs Phenotype:

-A heritable genetic portion of a genome which is responsible for particular phenotype or trait is called a genotype.
+A heritable genetic portion of a genome that is responsible for a particular phenotype or trait is called a genotype.

 The observable traits of an organism originated due to the interaction between genotype or gene and the environment is called a phenotype.

-The genotype is a genetic entity of particular trait while the phenotype is a visible or observable entity of particular trail.
+The genotype is a genetic entity of a particular trait while the phenotype is a visible or observable entity of a particular trait.